tony-framework/TonY/tony-portal/README.md

 - To build the project:
 ```
-$ ./gradlew :tony-history-server:build
+$ ./gradlew :tony-portal:build
 ```

 - To run the app locally:

-First, copy `tony-history-server/conf/application.example.conf` to `tony-history-server/conf/application.conf`
+First, copy `tony-portal/conf/application.example.conf` to `tony-portal/conf/application.conf`
 and set all the necessary configurations.
 Locally, you probably don't have Kerberos security set up, so you can ignore setting the `keytab` properties.

 ```
-$ ./gradlew :tony-history-server:runPlayBinary
+$ ./gradlew :tony-portal:runPlayBinary
 ```

 **Note:** this will only reload when receiving new request, __not__ when file changes.
 For reloading on file changes (hot reloading):
 ```
-$ ./gradlew :tony-history-server:runPlayBinary -t
+$ ./gradlew :tony-portal:runPlayBinary -t
 ```

 - After the message `<=============> 100% EXECUTING ...` displays, go to <http://localhost:9000> on your browser to see the app.

-Initially, there won't be any data, but there is some example data in `tony-history-server/example/tony-history` you can load by copying it to `/tmp`:
+Initially, there won't be any data, but there is some example data in `tony-portal/example/tony-history` you can load by copying it to `/tmp`:

 ```
-cp -r tony-history-server/example/tony-history /tmp
+cp -r tony-portal/example/tony-history /tmp
 ```

-Double-check that the `history` configs in `tony-history-server/conf/application.conf` point to `/tmp/tony-history`.
+Double-check that the `history` configs in `tony-portal/conf/application.conf` point to `/tmp/tony-history`.

 - To run tests:
 ```
-$ ./gradlew :tony-history-server:testPlayBinary
+$ ./gradlew :tony-portal:testPlayBinary
 ```

 For more info about developing with Play using Gradle, click [here](https://docs.gradle.org/current/userguide/play_plugin.html#play_continuous_build).